-As far as is known, the last wolf that lived in West Virginia was shot and killed in remote Webster County in 1897 by 17-year-old Daniel Stoffer Hamrick.
+As far as is known, the last wolf that lived in West Virginia was shot and killed in a remote section of mountainous Webster County in 1897 by 17-year-old Daniel Stoffer Hamrick.

 Wolves had already disappeared from more-developed surrounding states, having been purposely eradicated — trapped, hunted, and poisoned to extinction — in pastoral Ohio as early as 1842 and in Pennsylvania in 1892.